lsd-ucsc/ChoRus/chorus_book/src/guide-locations.md

 ## Location Set

-A `LocationSet` is a set of `ChoreographyLocation` values.
-It's primarily used to ensure type safety within the system, and you'll see its application in future sections.
+A `LocationSet` is a special type representing a set of `ChoreographyLocation` types.
+It's used to ensure type safety within the system, and you'll see its application in future sections.

 ```rust